I finally found a kitchen island that suited my kitchen’s style and wasted no time purchasing, assembling, and using it!

 The height of your island’s eating area dictates the type of seating you’ll have.
 Here are some standard meaurements:

 For my island, I chose a counter-height option.
 At 36″ it lines up with the height of the rest of my countertops which helps it blend in with my other kitchen elements.
 Since neither the wood grain or counter top of my island are made with the materials used in the rest of my kitchen’s design, the cohesiveness comes with the equal counter heights and repeating my accent color in the stools.

-After weighing all my options and actually using my kitchen for 11 months, I decided to purchase the Brooklyn Work Table from World Market.
+After weighing all my options and actually using my kitchen for 11 months, I decided to purchase the Brooklyn Work Table from World Market (no longer available).
 This table is very, very sturdy, is a counter-height (35.75″ high), and has the open legs I was looking for.
 The weathered legs and slate-like top really blend in with the elements of my kitchen reno.
 The island is above 48″ long and 27″ deep.
 I purchased 2 counter-height stools for the island from Overstock.com.
 The Tabouret Limeade Metal Counter Stools really go with the accent color of my kitchen, and they are a super study and affordable option.
 They come in sets of 2, so that’s what I have.
 I’ve found I can actually fit 4 underneath the new island, but I’m going to wait awhile and see if I actually need the extra ones.
 I have a dining room/table for larger groups of dinner guests, so I think having just 2 stools will suit me just fine.
 Do you have an island?
 What are the pros and cons of yours?

 What Blooms with What?

 Never know what to plant together?
 Find out with this FREE Plant Pairing Guide and become a pro at combining plants for the best garden design possible!